-Every time I hear the word nail, I think about the program “Nailed it!,” which I really recommend you watch if you love cooking and comedy, and you want to listen to some American English to improve your language skills.
+Every time I hear the word nail, I think about the program “Nailed it!,” which I really recommend if you love cooking and comedy and you want to listen to some American English to improve your language skills.

 Meaning #1: a piece of metal that is sharp at one end and flat at the other, usually used to attach things to wood

 I used the biggest nail I had to hang the picture frame.

 Meaning #2: the hard covering at the end of our fingers and toes